 - Find out if businesses in your state are eligible and apply for SBA Disaster Loans at SBA.GOV.

 - It is presently taking 8-12 weeks for applications to be processed and funds issued.
 Demand will likely increase over the coming days and lead times could increase.
 If you are in more immediate need, apply for a bridge loan.

 - As of March 27, qualified applicants for SBA Disaster Loans are automatically qualifying for up to $10,000 in grant money.

 - As of March 27, Federal Government enacted the CARES ACT

-- As of March 27, Federal Government Announced the Paycheck Protection Program (PPP)
+- As of March 27, Federal Government Announced the Paycheck Protection Program (PPP).
+You can apply here.

 Bridge Loan Product Overview

 - Taycor has developed a Bridge Loan Product in response to the U.S. economic fallout associated with COVID-19.

 - Bridge Loans can be issued in as little as 48 hours.